 Healthy carrot cake muffins made from leftover cooked carrots – frugal, delicious and healthy!
 If you’re wondering what to do with leftover carrots, try this recipe and tell your mother you feed the kids carrots for breakfast.

 Are there carrots in carrot cake?
 Why, yes, yes, there are!
-Cleaned, peeled, grated carrots, carefully measured and stirred into the batter.
+Cleaned, peeled, shredded carrot, carefully measured and stirred into the batter.

 In addition, unless I want to eat carrot cake just in the autumn, I would also need to make a trip to the grocery store.